Roche, joining rivals, donates hemophilia drug to boost access

 Roche joins other companies including Sanofi’s Bioverativ, Sobi, CSL Behring and Grifols that also have made contributions to the World Hemophilia Federation (WHF) Humanitarian Aid Program, which said it helped more than 16,000 patients in 60 countries in 2017.

-With Roche’s donation, “significantly more people with hemophilia A will be able to receive prophylaxis,” said WFH President Alain Weill.
-“Importantly, the donation will also provide a treatment option for people with hemophilia A with factor VIII inhibitors who previously had very limited or no treatment.”
+With Roche’s donation, “significantly more people with haemophilia A will be able to receive prophylaxis,” said WFH President Alain Weill.
+“Importantly, the donation will also provide a treatment option for people with haemophilia A with factor VIII inhibitors who previously had very limited or no treatment.”

-Haemophilia A is a genetic disease that affects mostly males where they have a deficiency of so-called clotting factors, leading to increased bleeding that can damage joints and lead to life-threatening conditions.
+Hemophilia A is a genetic disease that affects mostly males where they have a deficiency of so-called clotting factors, leading to increased bleeding that can damage joints and lead to life-threatening conditions.

 Treatments for the disease, depending on its severity, historically have required frequent infusions of clotting factors and can easily exceed $1 million annually, in severe cases.
 For a 63.4 kilo (140 pound) person, the list price for Hemlibra — which can be given as a monthly shot — is about $530,000 for the first year and $492,000 annually thereafter, Roche has said.